 When federal law interacts with New York State and New York City laws, the result can be a complex array of regulations.
 It can be difficult to navigate this field of business law alone.
-Instead, you should work with an Upper West Side employment attorney and business litigation attorney who can create a strategic plan for you to address your legal needs.
-Contact the Law Offices of David S. Rich, LLC for more information about how we can help you with both multifaceted and single-claim disputes.
+Instead, your company should work with an Upper West Side employment attorney and business litigation attorney who can create a strategic plan for you to address your business’s legal needs.
+Contact the Law Offices of David S. Rich, LLC for more information about how we can help your business with both multifaceted and single-claim disputes.
 We will zealously advocate for you.
-We will also make sure your legal needs are addressed.
+We will also make sure your company’s legal needs are addressed.
 Learn more about how we can assist your business and our practice areas below.

 Employment Law in New York